 Our aim is to reduce the user's cognitive load.
 To do this, we are going top-down when arranging simplicity levels in the interface design.
 First, we define the perception elements to create a user’s mental model.
 After goes the implementation of a user’s scenarios into the interface.
 It determines user interactions and user flows through the elements of design and the service functions.

 When interacting with any digital service the user builds a mental map in his mind.
 This map should answer how to implement a particular scenario, where to look for information, and what opportunities the service provides.
 The basis here, is the navigation and the information blocks of the service.

 It is necessary to base information architecture on a user’s existing cognitive patterns to make it clear and predictable.
 The Card Sorting identification method really comes in handy here.
 All the elements and the service functions should be logically grouped for a user based on his cognitive patterns.
 Moreover, there shouldn’t be too many basic sections in navigation, so that the user can get an idea of the service structure at a quick glance.

-2. Friendly content
+2. Create friendly content